wodr/Pico/Button/README.md

 ```

-I did no observe any glitches and did not use any capacitor.
+I did no observe any glitches and no special debounce logic is implemented

 The button is configured as in, pull up.